Dboccardo/my-repository/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Local Instruction
-In order to  start the project  on the loca project
+In order to  start the project  on the loca project after  installin ngh => npm i  -g angular-cli-ghpages

 a) git remote add origin https://Dboccardo:token@github.com/Dboccardo/my-repository.git
 b) git push origin master